-(Amended by Ordinance No. 158966, effective Oct.
-6, 1986.)
+(Amended by Ordinance Nos.
+158966 and 181483, effective January 18, 2008.)
 Each City bureau shall have the following responsibility and authority:

-- A. Develop a written loss control component which shall include detailed and specific objectives, methods, and techniques for preventing injuries, illnesses, and other events leading to workers' compensation, liability, and property loss claims; - B. Include in the component specific performance objectives to permit monitoring and reporting on the Bureau's performance in reducing claims; - C. Submit the proposed component to the Committee for review; - D. On completion of review by the Committee and approval by the Bureau of Risk Management, implement the component; - E. Annually review its component, make any appropriate revisions, and submit any revisions of the component to the Committee for its review.
+- A. Develop a written loss control component which shall include detailed and specific objectives, methods, and techniques for preventing injuries, illnesses, and other events leading to workers' compensation, liability, and property loss claims; - B. Include in the component specific performance objectives to permit monitoring and reporting on the Bureau's performance in reducing claims; - C. Submit the proposed component to the Committee for review; - D. On completion of review by the Committee and approval by the OMF Risk Management Division, implement the component; - E. Annually review its component, make any appropriate revisions, and submit any revisions of the component to the Committee for its review.